Category Archives: Business Communication

 Sebastian Schnorf

-In contrast, during social conversations, women talked the same amount as men, and even more than men when the group was large.
+During social conversations, women talked the same amount as men, and more than men when the group was large.

 Matthias Mehl